JacobLezberg/adventure-log/README.md

 If you use the `--meta` option, it will also add, in the **original file** a link to the blog.

-⚠️ If the script crash for any reason at the moment where the script updates the frontmatter, you can lose some file.
+⚠️ If the script crashes for any reason at the moment where the script updates the frontmatter, you can lose some file.

 ## Usage
 ```powershell